• 中文

 The rice is the staple food of Mayang folk, with two meals a day, and one more meal for farming seasons or entertaining guests.
 For the lunch is an extra meal, it is customarily called “Dim Sum”.
 In fact, it is no different from the usual meal, even more sumptuous.
 The sour and spicy food are much favored and the wine is very popular among the Miao people.
 As the saying goes, “A meal with no sour food will cause one to drowse the whole day”; “A meal with no spicy food will make one struggle faintly to his knees”; “No wine, no feast”.
-The Mayang dieting vary with seasons, with a range of delicacies ranging from the coarse to the refined.
+The Mayang Diet vary with seasons, with a range of delicacies ranging from the coarse to the refined.

 February Fools’ Feast On the fifth day after the beginning of spring (around the 20th day of the second lunar month) in Mayang, every household uses artemisia and wild onions as seasonings, mixed with glutinous rice to prepare “Fools’ Feast”, with paper money burned and sacrifices offered to the God of the Earth.
 The feast is finely crafted.
-Ingredients need to be prepared by collecting wild and tender artemisia annua, washed clean with mountain springs, chopped and pinched dry off from bitter water, and stirred fry in a pot until slightly dry.
+Ingredients need to be prepared by collecting wild and tender artemisia annua, washed clean with mountain springs, chopped and pinched dry off from bitter water, and stir-fried in a pot until slightly dry.
 Wild onions are to be ready, washed and dried.
 Garlic seedlings are available from the garden, washed and dried too.
-Cured meat is taken to be calcinated and washed clean.
+Cured meat is taken to be singed and washed clean.
 Japonica rice and glutinous rice (3:7) are soaked in cold water for a day and a night, and dripped dry.
 Subsequently it is produced by the finely cut cured-meat stirred with the artemisia annua until fragrant, then added with finely chopped garlic and wild onion, and an appropriate amount of salt.
 It can be coddled or steamed.
 For coddling, after water getting boiled, Japonica rice is added first, and glutinous rice next, until half cooked, with the rice soup squeezed out, mixing artemisia annua and simmered mildly.
 For steaming, rice grains and artemisia annua are to be mixed well before they are steamed.
 The February Fools’ Feast has a complete range of colors, aromas, and flavors, especially the rice crust is crispy and delicious.
 Although slightly bitter and pungent, it helps to clear meridians and collaterals, and eliminate stasis to relieve pain.

 Mayang Rice Cakes Rice cakes are very popular in Mayang in festivals.
 During the Chinese New Year, people enjoy the Ciba Cake and Box-Printing Cake, and during regular holidays, prefer Artemisia Annua Cake and glutinous rice dumpling (foremost the Dragon Boat Festival).